mgreenly/clang/README.md

-# experiments with c
+# experiments with C

 I haven't actually used C in 25 years.

 Every now and then I consider taking a look at it again.

-I rarely get very far.
+I rarely get very far with this crazy idea.